 Judith studied French literature and history at the Sorbonne in Paris and holds a Master’s Degree in International Relations & Politics from the Université Libre de Bruxelles, in Brussels, as well as a Master’s Degree in Art Business from the Sotheby’s Institute of Art and the Drucker School of Management.

 She speaks fluent German, French, and English, some Italian and basic Bahasar Indonesia.

 Susanna Bixby Dakin

-A native California writer and sculptor, she is a co-founder of 18th Street Arts Center and the former publisher of High Performance Magazine.
-Susanna has also been instrumental and an sustaining figure over many decades in family and indigenous farmer¹s rights, nuclear disarmament and environmental justice movements.
+A native California writer and sculptor, Susanna Bixby Dakin is a co-founder of 18th Street Arts Center and the former publisher of High Performance magazine.
+Dakin has also been an instrumental and sustaining figure over many decades in family and indigenous farmers’ rights, nuclear disarmament, and environmental justice movements.